swapkh91/Time-Series-Forecasting/README.md

 # Time-Series-Forecasting
-Predicting Crude Oil prices for the next 5 days using ARIMA model
+Predicting Crude Oil prices for the next 5 days using ARIMA model with confidence intervals.